MG-cpu90/assignment9/README 2-instructions.md

 * Test your application before you commit to ensure functionality at every step in the development process.

-We would like you to have well over 200 commits by graduation, so commit early and often!
+We would like you to have more than 200 commits by graduation, so commit early and often!

 ## Submission on BCS

 You are required to submit the following:

+* An animated GIF demonstrating the app functionality

+* A generated PDF of your GitHub profile

 * The URL of the GitHub repository

-* **Optional**: GIF of your CLI applications functionality

 - - -
 © 2019 Trilogy Education Services, a 2U, Inc. brand.
 All Rights Reserved.